Generated broad tailwater scene representing the Snake River below American Falls Dam, not an exact location photo

 Massacre Rocks State Park

-A useful downstream public land and river-access reference for the broader corridor.
+A useful downstream public land and river-access reference for the broader area.

 Use the gauge location as a flow reference, not as permission to use private or unsafe access.